-When you buy a policy with insurethebox, a telematics black box is fitted to your car – we call this the in-tele-box.
+When you buy a policy with us, a black box is fitted to your car.
 The box allows us to measure how you drive so we can reward safe driving with monthly Bonus Miles and a possible discount at renewal.

-The in-tele-box uses Global Positioning Satellites, or GPS, to track and receive data in relation to the vehicle’s movement.
+The black box uses GPS to track and receive data in relation to the car’s movement.
 With GPS we are able to see the position of the car as long as the signal is visible to a satellite.

-If you tell us your car has been stolen, we will liaise with the Police and try to direct them to where your car is located.
-You will first need to report the car stolen and get a crime number, and then we do the rest.
+If you tell us your car has been stolen, we can liaise with the authorities to locate it.
+You will first need to report the car stolen and get a crime number, and we’ll do the rest.

 - If you believe your car has been stolen, dial 101 and ask to be put through to your local police.